Real1tyy/Prisma-Calendar/docs-site/docs/configuration.md

 - All-day property (optional): default `AllDay`
 - Title property (optional): default to file name when missing
 - Timezone property (optional): default `Timezone`
-- ZettelID property (optional): when set, a timestamp-based ID is generated on creation/cloning
+- ZettelID property (optional): when set, a timestamp-based ID is generated on creation/cloning (see [ZettelID Naming System](./features/zettelid-naming) for details)
 - Status property: frontmatter property name for event status (default: `STATUS`), used when automatically marking past events as done
 - Done value: value to set in the status property when marking an event as done (default: `Done`)